-Power law distribution is a concept that is not frequently mentioned in the media, school, government, etc. If you asked a random person about either of these two concepts, they would likely give you a blank stare.
-But it is power laws that shape a significant part of the world in various domains, be it natural disasters, terrorist attacks, book sales, market share held by corporations, investment returns, etc.
+Power law distribution is a concept that is not frequently mentioned in the media, school, government, etc. If you asked a random person about this concept, they would likely give you a blank stare.
+But it’s power laws that ultimately shape the world across different domains, be it natural disasters, terrorist attacks, book sales, market share held by corporations, size of cities, investment returns, etc.

-The Pareto Principle (a type of power law) states that 80% of effects come from 20% of causes – this is one of the most well-known power laws.
+One of the most well-known power laws is the Pareto Principle, which states that 80% of effects come from 20% of causes.
 Another is Price’s law, which states that the square root of the number of people in a domain do 50% of the work.
 These models have proven to be useful in a variety of applications in their ability to identify and provide solutions to problems relating to inequality.

 Emperical studies, such as this one, have reached the same conclusion: most of the gains in the stock market will come from relatively few stocks.

-The notion that employees are fungible and can be readily replaced for even the most trivial of reasons, is naive, foolish, and unethical.
-Talented, diligent, industrious, and motivated employees are crucial for the success of any organization; doing all that can conceivably be done to limit turnover is pivotal.
+The notion that employees are fungible and can readily be replaced, even for the most trivial of reasons, is naive, foolish, and unethical.
+Talented, diligent, and motivated employees are crucial for the success of any organization.
+Doing all that can conceivably be done to limit turnover is vital.

 The disparity in wealth is perhaps the most salient example of power laws at work, and also, unsurprisingly, the most emotionally-laden.

-The vast majority of wealth on the planet accrues to relatively few people.
-While there is demonstrably some mobility in society for people to move in an out of the affluent class, a major portion of the world’s wealth has always been concentrated in the pockets of a handful of individuals.
+The vast majority of wealth on the planet accrues to relatively few individuals.
+While there is demonstrably some mobility in the system for people to move in an out of the affluent class, a major portion of the world’s wealth has always been concentrated in the pockets of a handful of individuals.

-One of the conclusions we can draw from the effects of power laws is that vast inequality seems inevitable and as a society very few of us will make a huge impact on the world, be it positive or negative.
+One of the conclusions we can draw from the effects of power laws is that inequality is inevitable, and as a society, very few of us will make a huge impact on the world, be it positive or negative.

 Technology and free trade, both lauded as crucial for increasing the standard of living for people, have exacerbated the return on capital – but most of the wealth generated has flowed to few individuals.